 To ensure that the default /apps/ folder only contains apps shipped with Nextcloud, follow this example to setup an /apps2/ folder which will be used to store all other apps.

 "apps_paths" => [ [ "path" => OC::$SERVERROOT . "/apps", "url" => "/apps", "writable" => false, ], [ "path" => OC::$SERVERROOT . "/apps2", "url" => "/apps2", "writable" => true, ], ],

-Enables the installation of apps from a self hosted apps store.
-Requires that at least one of the configured apps directories is writeable.
+You can enable the installation of apps from your own apps store.
+This requires that you can write to at least one of the configured apps directories.

 Set the appstoreenabled parameter to “true”.

-This parameter is used to enable the apps store in Nextcloud.
+This parameter is used to enable your apps store in Nextcloud.

 Set the appstoreurl to the URL of your Nextcloud apps store.

-This parameter is used to set the http path to your self hosted Nextcloud apps store.
+This parameter is used to set the http path to the Nextcloud apps store.

 "appstoreenabled" => true, "appstoreurl" => "https://my.appstore.instance/v1",

 By default the apps store is enabled and configured to use